3.8 Protecting Yourself from Falls

 Stephanie Oostman

-A career in welding can take you into places and situations unlike you thought possible.
-From inside a ship hull, to building fighter jet engines, to being engulfed in flames while welding an oil pipeline.
-Once you hone the skills needed for the trade, you could be in a variety of environments.
-As a welder in construction trades, you may find yourself in situations like standing in an angel wing basket, which may be just wide enough for you to stand on while it’s secured off the side of a building.
-But there are regulations set forth that dictate additional measures to keep a worker from falling.
+A career in welding can take you into places and situations unlike any you thought possible, from working inside a ship hull, to building fighter jet engines, to being engulfed in flames while welding an oil pipeline.
+You may even find yourself in situations like standing in an angel wing basket that’s secured off the side of a building and is just wide enough for you to stand on.
+Once you hone the skills needed for the trade, you could be in any variety of environments, many of them bringing the risk of falling.
 Even a fall from just a few feet can be fatal or cause life-altering injuries.
+As a welder in construction trades, there are regulations that dictate measures to keep you and any worker safe from fall risks.

 Harnesses